Ryan Grigson: 2012 Season

+2013 Season

-On September 18, 2013, Ryan Grigson traded a 2014 first-round draft pick for Trent Richardson.
+In the 2013 NFL draft, the Colts made seven selections.
+Grigson selected Bjoern Werner (24), followed by Hugh Thornton (86), Khaled Holmes (121), Montori Hughes (139), John Boyett (192), Kerwynn Wiliams (230), and Justice Cunningham (254).
+On September 18, 2013, Grigson traded a 2014 first-round draft pick for Trent Richardson.
 The Colts were looking for a running back after a season-ending injury to Vick Ballard.
 Richardson was released following the 2014 NFL season.
+The Colts were 6–0 in the AFC South, earning first place in the division.

+2014 Season

-On January 11, 2015—Grigson's third anniversary with the team—the Indianapolis Colts beat the Denver Broncos to qualify for the AFC Championship game against the New England Patriots.
-During the AFC championship, he asked NFL officials to check the Patriots' balls, which set in motion the "Deflategate" scandal.
+In the 2014 NFL draft, the Colts made five selections.
+Grigson selected Jack Mewhort (59), Donte Moncrief (90), Jonathan Newsome (166), Andrew Jackson (203), and Ulrick John (232).
+On January 11, 2015—Grigson's third anniversary with the team—the Indianapolis Colts beat the Denver Broncos to qualify for the AFC Championship game, only the fifth time since the Colts arrived in Indianapolis in 1984.
+During the AFC championship against the New England Patriots, Grigson asked NFL officials to check the air pressure in the Patriots' footballs, which set in motion the "Deflategate" scandal.
 The Colts lost the game 45–7.
+The Colts were 6–0 in the AFC South, earning first place in the division.

+2015 Season

+In the 2015 NFL draft, the Colts made eight selections.
+Grigson selected Phillip Dorsett (29), followed by D'Joun Smith (65), Henry Anderson (93), Clayton Geathers (109), David Parry (151), Josh Robinson (205), Amarlo Herrera (207), and Denzell Goode (255).
 The Colts, who struggled with injuries including one to quarterback Andrew Luck, stumbled in the 2015 season and finished 8-8 and out of the playoffs.
-They did, however, manage to set the NFL record for the longest winning streak against any division in the league with their 16th consecutive victory over an AFC South opponent when they beat the Houston Texans during Week 5.
-The record surpassed the previous mark of 15, recorded by the Super Bowl Champion Miami Dolphins against the AFC East during the perfect season of 1972 and into the following season.
-On January 4, 2016, the Colts announced that Grigson and head coach Chuck Pagano had both received contract extensions through the 2019 season.
+The 2015 Colts set the NFL record for the longest winning streak against any division in the league with their 16th consecutive victory over an AFC South opponent when they defeated the Houston Texans during week 5.
+The record surpassed the previous mark of 15, recorded by the Super Bowl champion Miami Dolphins against the AFC East during the perfect season of 1972 and into the following season.